How Rotation Kitchen Works

 Since 1 gram of protein = 4 calories, this gives us the percentage of a recipe's calories that come from protein.
 A 40% rating means nearly half the energy in that meal is pure protein.

-Efficiency tiers
+Efficiency Tiers

 Every recipe is automatically assigned a tier based on its protein efficiency.
 Here's what each one means: